3mkay/3mkay.github.io/_posts/2013-11-14-design-is-dead-long-live-design.md

 - Don't just involve the designer at the start of the process, they need to be there throughout
 - Requirements, thoughts and designs should all change at the same rate and include design input
 - Use Style Tiles to get the initial essence of the site across
-- Wireframes are essential to flesh-out ideas
+- Wire-frames are essential to flesh-out ideas
 - Design during each sprint of work, starting inside out.